Spring Health and Wellness Activities for Kids and Families

 My family has found that it can be easy to get busy and forget to make time to just play together, but we’ve found a way around that.
 We schedule 30 minutes a day to drop our phones, go outside, and find a fun game to play.

-My younger ones’ favorite game is to play with the Glove-A-Bubbles from Zuru.
+One of our favorite outdoor activities is playing with the Glove-A-Bubbles from Zuru.
 The glove has holes in it so that when they dip it in bubble soap and wave it in the air, lots of bubbles come flying out.
 It’s great for developing my preschoolers’ motor skills, and watching them chase all the bubbles is just tons of fun!

 I’ve even found a way to get a little arm workout for myself by supplying the littlest Seghetti with an endless stream of bubbles. 😉 Multitasking for the win!